Top Sri Lanka Destinations

-Wijaya Beach is set in a beautifully ambient setting, with a beachfront restaurant serving an eclectic mix of European and Asian foods.
-The peaceful beach has a protective reef creating a lagoon that ensures safe swimming year round.
+Wijaya Beach is set in a beautiful ambient setting, with a beachfront restaurant serving an eclectic mix of European and Asian foods.
+The peaceful beach has a protective reef creating a lagoon that ensures safe swimming year-round.
 There is also a small surf break in front of the restaurant – perfect for beginner surfers.

 4. Sigiriya Rock

 Sigiriya is an ancient rock fortress located in the centre of Sri Lanka, dominated by a massive column of rock measuring nearly 200 metres high.
 According to the ancient Sri Lankan chronicle the Culavamsa, this site was selected by King Kasyapa (477 – 495 CE) for his new capital.
 He built his palace on the top of this rock and decorated its sides with colourful frescoes.
 On a small plateau about halfway up the side of this rock, he built a gateway in the form of an enormous lion.
 The name of this place is derived from this structure —Sīhāgiri, the Lion Rock.
 The capital and the royal palace was abandoned after the king’s death.
 It was used as a Buddhist monastery until the 14th century.